 Four radio-active sources are embedded in each detector collimator in order to calibrate the energy response of the JEM-X detectors in orbit.
 Each source illuminates a well defined spot on the micro-strip plate.
+JEM-X1 has two Cd-109 and two Fe-55 sources radiating at 22 keV and 5.9 keV, respectively.
+JEM-X2 has four calibration sources with Cd-109.
 The gain of the detector gas is monitored continuously with the help of these sources.
 Figure 4 shows the collimator layout and the locations of the calibration sources.

-The coded mask
+2.3 The coded mask

 The mask is based on a Hexagonal Uniformly Redundant Array (HURA).
 For JEM-X, a pattern composed of 22501 elements with only 25% open area has been chosen.
-The 25% transparency mask actually achieves better sensitivity than a 50% mask, particularly in complex fields with many sources, or in fields where weak sources should be studied in the presence of a strong source.
+The 25% transparency mask actually achieves better sensitivity than a 50% mask, particularly in complex fields with many sources, or in fields where weak sources must be studied in the presence of a strong source.
 A mask with lower transparency also has the advantage of reducing the number of events to be transmitted, while at the same time increasing the information content of the remaining events.
-Considering the telemetry allocation to JEM-X, this means an improved overall performance for the instrument, particularly for observations in the plane of the Galaxy.

 Figure 4: Collimator layout.
 In this diagram the 4 calibration sources are situated on the upper side.
-The dimensions are in mm, i.e., collimator height = 57 mmand radius = 130 mm.
+The dimensions are in mm, i.e., collimator height = 57 mm and radius = 130 mm.